chocobanaa/FCND-Estimation-CPP/README.md

 - CRITERIA : Implement a better rate gyro attitude integration scheme in the UpdateFromIMU() function.

-A small-angle approximation integration method is implemented in sample code To Improve the performance, I used the the method ["Estimation for Quadrotors", 7.1.2 Nonlinear Complementary Filter](https://www.overleaf.com/read/vymfngphcccj)
+A small-angle approximation integration method is implemented in sample code To Improve the performance, I used the the method in ref 7.1.2(Nonlinear Complementary Filter)  ["Estimation for Quadrotors"](https://www.overleaf.com/read/vymfngphcccj)

 I used the method
 Attitude are estimated using these equations :